jddunn/restless/README.md

 By constantly watching and only scanning new files as verified by timestamps, **restless** can offer ongoing protection with minimal effort resources.
 You can also configure **restless** to run full or partial system scans on a schedule.

 Restless aims to be fast, lightweight, and fully functional offline.
+The current configuration is for Ubuntu-based machines, but can be modified for other platforms by editing the `Dockerfile` and `docker-compose.yml` (eventually, Docker images will be built for Mac and Windows and linked here for download).

 ###  Concepts overview